James Wesley Hendrix: Renomination to district court under Trump

 On January 16, 2019, President Donald Trump announced his intent to renominate Hendrix to serve as a United States district judge for the United States District Court for the Northern District of Texas.
 On January 17, 2019, his nomination was sent to the Senate.
 President Trump nominated Hendrix to the seat vacated by Judge Samuel Ray Cummings, who assumed senior status on December 31, 2014.
 On April 4, 2019, his nomination was reported out of committee by a 22–0 vote.
-On July 30, 2019, the Senate voted 85–5 to invoke cloture on his nomination.
-His nomination was confirmed later that day by a 89–1 vote.
+On July 30, 2019, the United States Senate invoked cloture on his nomination by an 85–5 vote.
+His nomination was confirmed later that day by an 89–1 vote.
 He received his judicial commission on August 8, 2019.